JosieGittingTheHub/bachelor-thesis-GraphQL/moosic/README.md

 ## Functionality

-moosic provides a list of Spotify playlists depending on the users mood.
+moosic provides a list of Spotify playlists depending on the users mood, which then can be played directly in the app.

 ## Usage